 License: License Free

-Posted by Ray Cheung as Information, Security
+Posted · Category: Information, Security

 Google Webmaster Central Blog published Quick security checklist for webmasters.
 They encourage webmasters to “please try the following at home,” this is by no means an exhaustive list for your website’s security.
 The list is useful, but they recommend that you conduct more thorough research as well.